• Skip to primary navigation

 Learn more about seasoning fish and what thermometers are best for cooking fish.

 I made an amazing fish chowder using Rockfish.
 I started by cooking some bacon in the Dutch oven.
-Then adding garlic and onions that I cooked in the bacon fat that was rendered.
-Then add some water that you load up with salt and spices.
+Then I added garlic and onions, which I cooked in the bacon fat that was rendered.
+Then add some water that you can load up with salt and spices.
 Herbs are good as well.
 I used dried thyme and ground bay leaves.

 You can then serve it with that bacon on top.
 You could use it for fish tacos.
 Or do what I did and set the fish aside while you make a fish chowder.